rchampagneca/iocage-plugin-piwigo/README.md

 # iocage-plugin-piwigo

-This is iocage plugin to create Piwigo, an open source photo gallery software for the web.
+This is iocage plugin to create Piwigo 14.x, an open source photo gallery software for the web.
 Designed for organisations, teams and individuals.
 More details at http://piwigo.org

-*I have tested this plugin couple of times on my TrueNAS 13 U2 as a **12.2-RELEASE** and **11.4-RELEASE**, all seems to work well.*
+*I have tested this plugin couple of times on my TrueNAS 13 U5 as a **13.1-RELEASE**, all seems to work well.*

 ![Piwigo Installation Successful](https://i.imgur.com/p53XnmOl.png)